matthewscharles/instrument-maker/documentation/manual/imkits.md

 Once connected, your wireless hotspot password should be stored; you may now disconnect the keyboard and mouse to edit your patch.

+### VNC Viewer

+Download VNC Viewer onto your desktop computer/laptop from this website: https://www.realvnc.com/en/connect/download/viewer/

+Make sure you are on the same wireless network as the Raspberry Pi.

 Connect VNC Viewer to `im4.local` (if applicable, replacing im4 with the hostname you set in the initial setup) to access the desktop remotely.

 **username**: `pi` **password**: `im.possibl3`